kwur/new-kwur-site/_posts/2010-02-02-album-review-owen-pallett-heartland.md

   </div>

   <div>
     <span class="Apple-style-span"  style="font-size:small;">The man formerly known by the moniker Final Fantasy finally releases something under his own name.
-It&#8217;s definitely the same kind of sound he&#8217;s had for a while, but it&#8217;s sonically much more adventurous.</span>
+It’s definitely the same kind of sound he’s had for a while, but it’s sonically much more adventurous.</span>
   </div>

   <div>